im-open/im-github-deployments/README.md

 #### 3. Authentication

-The `im-github-dashboard` plugin relies on GitHub authentication.
-The user must have a GitHub login and access to the org and repo that is being represented in Backstage Catalog.
+The `im-github-deployments` plugin relies on GitHub authentication.
+The user must have a GitHub login and access to the repository identified in the entity's `project-slug` annotation.

 ![GitHub Authentication](images/github_auth.png)